knassen/personal-tech/README.md

     sites.
 Thankfully, some of the old sites still exist.

   - Some of the information needs to be updated and brought up to date.
+    Some information is surprisingly still relevant after 25 years.

   - I may add some additional Perl programs of general interest.

   - I've mostly converted the site to HTML5 standards.
+This may lead to some odd formatting yet to be fixed.

 There are still some good items here, even if they are ancient in computer terms.
 Just remember: no AIs were around to help when this site